-- A business person who transports any item must commercially license their vehicle in every state in which it travels.
-A vehicle carrying loads less than five hundred pounds or which qualify for another commercial exemption are not required to have a commercial license in South Dakota. - A recreational vehicle, a vehicle displaying restricted plates or a government-owned vehicle, is not an apportionable vehicle; except that a power unit, or the power unit in a combination of vehicles having a gross vehicle weight of 26,000 pounds (11,793.401 kilograms), or less, nevertheless may be registered under the plan at the option of the registrant.
+- A businessperson who transports any item must commercially license their vehicle in every state in which it travels.
+A vehicle carrying loads less than 500 pounds or which qualify for another commercial exemption are not required to have a commercial license in South Dakota. - A recreational vehicle, a vehicle displaying restricted plates, or a government-owned vehicle, is not an apportionable vehicle.

 Vehicles traveling exclusively within South Dakota will need an in-state commercial license, which must be purchased from a county treasurer's office.
 If a carrier travels outside South Dakota, either a new trip permit or an IRP license (more commonly referred to as a prorate license) is needed.
-South Dakota IRP licenses are issued by the Department of Revenue's Motor Vehicle Division.
+South Dakota IRP licenses are issued by the Department of Revenue's Motor Vehicle Division, Motor Carrier Section.

-What an IRP License Doesn't Do
+What an IRP License Does Not Do

-- 1. Exempt a carrier from the payment of motor fuel taxes in any jurisdiction; - 2.
-Exempt a carrier from obtaining operating authority from a jurisdiction where the apportioned vehicle operates; - 3.
-Exempt a carrier from the payment of the Federal Heavy Vehicle Use Tax; - 4.
-Permit a carrier to exceed maximum length, height, width, and axle limitations; - 5.
-Permit the violation of bridge laws; - 6.
-Exempt a carrier from obtaining a commercial driver's license; - 7.
-Exempt a carrier from any sales tax due.
+- 1. Exempt a carrier from the payment of motor fuel taxes in any jurisdiction - 2.
+Exempt a carrier from obtaining operating authority from a jurisdiction where the apportioned vehicle operates - 3.
+Exempt a carrier from the payment of the Federal Heavy Vehicle Use Tax - 4.
+Permit a carrier to exceed maximum length, height, width, and axle limitations - 5.
+Permit the violation of bridge laws - 6.
+Exempt a carrier from obtaining a commercial driver's license - 7.
+Exempt a carrier from any sales tax due